icastGo allows for many different types of users cross-platform, with their own access and restrictions.

 Administrator

-An administrator can create and manage organization accounts, as well as manage other user roles.
+An administrator has the authority to create and oversee organization accounts, as well as manage other user roles.

 Organizer